Professional genealogical research

 Write Up Your Family History

-I can write a narrative ascending genealogy, starting with you (or another person you designate) and work backwards in time, generation-by-generation, family-by-family.
-I first establish all the relevant genealogical facts, births, marriages and deaths, using the best-available sources, then search for additional biographical information about the person, from newspaper archives, town and county histories, town directories, property records, court records, etc. I then interpret it all in the context of the time and place and write it up in a standard genealogical format, creating a one-of-a-kind tribute to your ancestors, an heirloom that you and your family will treasure.
+I can write a traditional, narrative genealogy, starting with you (or another person you designate) and working backwards in time, generation-by-generation, family-by-family.
+I first establish all the relevant genealogical facts, births, marriages and deaths, using the best-available sources, then search for additional biographical information about the person, from newspaper archives, town and county histories, town directories, property records, court records, etc. I then interpret it all in the context of the time and place and write up a detailed narrative, creating a one-of-a-kind tribute to your ancestors, an heirloom that you and your family will treasure.

 Confirm family legends

 You know the story, as told to you by a grandfather or grandaunt, that one of your ancestors was a Hessian soldier who deserted, or was a French Huguenot, or was a Cherokee Princess, or came over on the Mayflower, or was related to some other famous person.
 These stories are not always true, of course, but often there is a kernel of truth to the story.
 I can help you find the real story behind your family legend and help you find your true ancestry.

 If your family tree has older New England roots then there is a good chance of qualifying for one or more lineage societies.
 There are the well-known ones like the Daughters of the American Revolution, Sons of the American Revolution, Mayflower Descendants, etc., but also state-specific and regional ones like the Bloodlines of Salem or the Piscataqua Pioneers in New Hampshire.
 Whether you want to do most of the work yourself, but need a little help on some of the more challenging generations, or whether you want someone to research your ancestry and prepare the entire application, I can meet the exacting genealogical documentation standards required for these lineage societies.

 Digitize, restore and organize family photographs, slides, negatives and papers